 Crostini is made with toppings and very similar to bruschetta.
 Brucshetta is usually thicker sliced of large Italian bread and topped with a tomato mixture while crostini is usually make on thin round slices of crusty bread with assorted toppings.
 Whichever bread you choose, you will love this bruschetta crostini appetizer.

 This is an easy recipe to make but one that will wow all your guests.
-I can’t wait to make this over the summer with ripe, juicy tomatoes.
-Since NJ tomatoes don’t hit the markets until July, I used mini heirloom tomatoes.
-They are sweet, colorful and available year round.
+I love making this over the summer with ripe, juicy tomatoes.
+When NJ tomatoes are not available, I use mini heirloom tomatoes that I find in the supermarket.
+They are sweet, colorful and available year-round.
 They are much better than the other tomatoes you find at the markets this time of year.
-I love serving this appetizer pool side or on the patio.
+I love serving this appetizer poolside or on the patio.

 - Toast the bread lightly.
 If it's too crunchy, these appetizers will be harder to eat.

 - Use the ripest tomatoes you can find.
 Heirloom tomatoes are pretty but regular tomatoes work well too.

 - If you'd like to cut a step and save some time, use frozen mozzarella sticks and just heat them in your air fryer or oven.
 Cut the sticks to fit the bread.